Bhu1-V/GSoc-2021-proposal-draft/README.md

-# GSoc-2021-proposal-draft
+# GSoc-2021-proposal-draft-Project_Stuff_Only.
 This is a draft for the GSoc proposal of godot Organisation working on Command palette project.
-[Just-Project-Stuff.]

 ## user scenarios
 * user can search a command from the line-edit in thee command palette.